-As a result of the above governance changes and the new LeDeR policy, some of the roles and responsibilities within LeDeR will be changing.
-Below, we’ve outlined the key roles and any changes.
+Because of the new policy, some of the roles and responsibilities in LeDeR have changed.
+Below is an outline of the key roles and changes.

 National LeDeR team

-There are 7 NHS England and NHS Improvement regional learning disability and autism programme teams across the country.
-A regional coordinator from each region sits in these teams and provides oversight for LeDeR.
-Regional coordinators provide operational support for local area contacts (LACs) and reviewer teams, and act as a point of escalation where issues cannot be resolved locally.
+We have 7 NHS England and NHS Improvement learning disability and autism teams across the country.
+A regional coordinator from each region is a part of the teams and provides oversight for LeDeR.

 Local area contact (LAC)

-As we move into new NHS arrangements throughout 2021 and 2022, the LAC role will sit within the ICS.
-This is different to the current LAC role; there will be greater independence between the review team and the LAC in future.
+From 2021, the LAC role will sit in the ICS.
+There is now greater independence between the review team and the LAC.

-Local governance group / panel – This group sits at ICS level and will have final sign off on reviews completed for that ICS area.
-The group will determine the actions to be taken as a result of reviews as well as develop and monitor the ICS LeDeR local action plan.
+- Local governance group and panel – this group sits at ICS level.
+It will complete the final sign off on reviews for that ICS area.
+The group will determine the actions to take and develop and monitor the ICS LeDeR local action plan

-Independent advisory group – The LeDeR independent advisory group provides expertise and advice on addressing the premature mortality of people with a learning disability.
-The group makes recommendations and provides critical challenge to the approach for implementing the actions from learning, representing the views of a range of stakeholders.
+- Independent advisory group – provides expertise and advice on premature mortality of people with a learning disability.
+The group recommends and provides the approach for implementing the actions from learning